amjed-98/react-ts-pagination/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/mui/material-ui/blob/HEAD/LICENSE)

-**A React.ts Component to render pagination in a simple and Declarative way.**
+**A React Component to render pagination in a simple and Declarative way.**

 By installing the package you'll have this default pagination look, but you can easilly overwrite it using your own classes and styles.

 <img src="https://i.imgur.com/ru9GoMQ.png" alt="Pagination demo 2" />

-#### Note: if you want to have the default styles, you must import the styles file `"import 'react-ts-pagination/styles.css'"`.

-else you'll have to style everything using your own classes or style.
+#### Note: if you want to have the default styles, you must import the styles file `"import 'react-ts-pagination/styles.css'"`, else you'll have to style everything using your own classes or style.

 ## why react-ts-pagination

-- Supports #typescript out of the box, so you can forget about` npm install @types/react-ts-pagination .`
+- Supports Typescript out of the box, so you can forget about` npm install @types/react-ts-pagination .`
 - Supports client-side pagination using `usePagination` hook.
 - Supports server-side pagination using `useServerPagination` hook.
 - Heavily tested using unit tests for all possible edge cases and is immune to future errors, so releasing a broken version of this package is highly unlikely.